Eglinton, County Londonderry: History

 During the Second World War RAF Eglinton was home to many Royal Air Force and later to Royal Navy personnel.
-Many old buildings currently in a state of disrepair, evidence their presence, and can still be seen dotted around the outskirts of the village.
+Many old buildings, either occupied by businesses or in a state of disrepair, evidence their presence around the outskirts of the village.
 The airfield was a major airfield for flights over the North Atlantic, their tasks included searching for U-boats and acting as air cover for convoys.
 Several aircraft crashed in the vicinity of the village and the nearby airfield with several pilots and aircrew being buried locally in the Parish Church and Presbyterian Church graveyards.